yuesong-feng/FM-Agent/README.md

 The [website](http://fm-agent.ai/) of FM-Agent provides an online service for reasoning about codebases.
 You can try it easily!

+> **⚠️ Warning**: The effectiveness of this framework is heavily influenced by the capability of the underlying model.
+Weaker models may produce hallucinations, leading to incorrect reasoning conclusions.
+We recommend using models with strong reasoning abilities (Claude Opus 4.6/4.7, Claude Sonnet 4.6) for more reliable results.

 ## Table of Contents